kharrigian/smgeo/README.md

 * `models/reddit/US_TextSubredditTime/`: Contains model and associated data for inferring location of users in the contiguous United States.
 This model is useful if you are confident your sample of Reddit users lives within the contiguous United States.
 * `models/reddit/Global_TextSubredditTime/`: Contains model and associated data for inferring locations of users around the entire world.
 This model is useful if you are not confident your sample of Reddit users only lives within the contiguous United States.

+Note that the model architecture used for geolocating Reddit users is outdated relative to methods used in state-of-the-art research.
+Adding modern (i.e. neural, network-based) approaches in on the to-do list for this project.

 ## Configuration

 Users of this package need to configure two files before running any code in this repository.
 Templates have been provided to make this setup easy.